ProzorroUKR/openprocurement.api/docs/source/tendering/limited/tutorial.rst

     * contractSigned - Signed contract
     * contractAnnexe - Annexes to the contract

-Confidentiality should be applied for documents, in case of application of the above causes.
+Confidentiality should be applied for documents, in case of application of the above `causeDetails.title`.
 It is required to add `confidentialityRationale` with `confidentiality: buyerOnly`.

 Let's add documents to contract and set `confidentiality` as public, we will see an error: